sam1231ui/DSA_using_JAVA/README.md

-# Double list and all OPERATIONS
+# Double list and all OPERATIONS main file has all demo